 - Serve as a formal faculty-mentor

 #3: Partner with Key Resources on Your Campus.
 Institutions have many student affairs and student resource offices designed to support students in different ways at every point in their education journey; offices such as financial aid, accessibility, tutoring, counseling, wellness, career, experiential learning, and many more, offer wide-ranging and specialized services to students.

 A great way to increase your involvement in support of your online students is to partner with these offices, and, together, create synergies for student success.
 Student affairs personnel need the knowledge of faculty, and their understanding of what students are experiencing in the classroom; conversely, faculty need the knowledge of student affairs professionals about what students are experiencing peripheral to their academics.
 Through cross-collaboration, we create holistic student supports.

 #4: Get Engaged in the Conversations.
 Many departments support student success, and I would bet that your institution has many ongoing initiatives as well.
 Various committees, strategic teams, and work-groups develop to explore opportunities to enhance student success, and frequently lacking in these conversations is the voice of online faculty.
 I would encourage you—for professional development, networking, and outcome-focused reasons—to serve on and engage with these types of groups, and to share your insights from an online faculty perspective.
 I assure you that you would be a welcomed member to the conversation!

 There are many ways to get involved with your online students and with others who are working across your campus to impact online student success.
 My hope is that you do, and that you have fun with it!
 This is certainly an exciting time to be in the online education space, and to creatively engaging on behalf of our online students!

 I’m sure there are many more tips that others in the community have found useful.
 What strategies or recommendation do you have for how online faculty can get involved in supporting online students?
-Please share your thoughts with our TOPkit Community on Discord!
+Please share your thoughts with our TOPkit community on LinkedIn!